-An intervention is NOT an ambush, a deception, a betrayal, a gang-up, an attack, a fight, or a punishment.
+An intervention is not an ambush, a deception, a betrayal, a gang-up, an attack, a fight, or a punishment.
 An intervention is simply an interruption.
 It is a call to action.
 It is the last resort.
 It is a hostage negotiation.
 It is proof that family and friends have not given up.
 It is a gift that gives the loved one something to fight for.
 It is a solution.
-An intervention is an orchestrated attempt by one or many people, usually members of the individual’s support system, to encourage, guide, and offer someone professional help with an addiction, traumatic event, crisis, or other unhealthy behavior that is impacting the quality of their life.
+An intervention is an orchestrated attempt by one or many people, usually members of the individual’s support system, to encourage, guide, and offer someone professional help with an addiction, traumatic event, crisis, or other unhealthy behavior impacting their quality of life.

-The surprise approach is a structured and well-rehearsed production.
-A support team is chosen consisting of those who are committed to supporting the recovery, not the addiction, and usually consists of 4-6 people.
-A team meeting is scheduled without the knowledge of the person of concern.
+This is a structured and well-rehearsed production.
+First, a support team is chosen to consist of those committed to supporting the recovery, not the addiction, and usually consists of 4-6 people.
+Next, a team meeting is scheduled without the knowledge of the person of concern.
 During this meeting, the team reviews and discusses addiction education, family system education, and intervention preparation information.

 The family approach is a process, not an event.
+It requires weeks of committed family coaching that creates favorable, non-confrontational motivation that drives the person of concern to get the necessary help and re-align with the family.
 This approach rolls with resistance.
-It requires weeks of committed family coaching that in turn creates favorable, non-confrontational motivation that drives the person of concern to get the necessary help and re-align with the family.

 The crisis approach is an immediate response requiring fast on your feet creative thinking and strategic action.
-This is an approach used when time is critical, for example, a shut-in who is in danger of self-harm, during hospitalization due to overdose, accident or mental health legal hold, an arrest, or if the person of concern is in treatment and is threatening to leave early.
+This is an approach used when time is critical, such as a shut-in who is in danger of self-harm, during hospitalization due to overdose, accident or mental health legal hold, an arrest, or if the person of concern is in treatment is threatening to leave early.

-It is important to find a credible, certified, and experienced intervention specialist when trying to get help for your loved one.
-Choosing someone you trust and can connect with is important because honesty and vulnerability are a massive part of the intervention process.
+It is essential to find a credible, certified, and experienced intervention specialist when getting help for your loved one.
+Choosing someone you trust and can connect with is vital because honesty and vulnerability are a massive part of the intervention process.
 If you are unsure if you need an intervention specialist, it could be a good idea to reach out to one and get their feedback.
 If the situation is not severe, you may realize that:

 There is no charge for a call or email to determine if a professional is necessary for your intervention.